-Full-time employees are eligible for Basic Term Life and Accidental Death and Dismemberment (AD&D) and voluntary supplemental term life insurance according to the provisions of The Hartford.
+Full-time employees are eligible for Basic Term Life and Accidental Death and Dismemberment (AD&D) insurance according to the provisions of Sun Life.
 Coverage begins on the first day of the month following full-time employment.
 Premium costs for Basic Term Life and AD&D insurance are paid by Franklin College.

--395- TRAVEL ACCCIDENT INSURANCE
+- 395 - TRAVEL ACCIDENT INSURANCE